-• DHCP lease table- if the hosts within local network are configured by the DHCP server in Kerio Control (see chapter 9.2), the DHCP server knows what IP address was defined for each host.
+- Hostname table table defined by Kerio Control administrator.
+Each row of this table includes host IP addresses and a list of appropriate DNS names. - DHCP lease table if the hosts within local network are configured by the DHCP server in Kerio Control (see chapter 10.2), the DHCP server knows what IP address was defined for each host.
 After starting the system, the host sends a request for IP address definition including the name of the host.

-The DNS module can access DHCP lease tables and find out which IP address has been assigned to the host name.
+The DNS module can use DHCP server databases to find out which IP address has been assigned to the host name.
 If asked to inform about the local name of the host, DNS Forwarder will always respond with the current IP address.
 Actually, this is a method of dynamical DNS update.